karolsw3/docs-1/content/actions/using-workflows/workflow-syntax-for-github-actions.md

 ### `jobs.<job_id>.steps[*].timeout-minutes`

 The maximum number of minutes to run the step before killing the process.
+Default: 10

 ## `jobs.<job_id>.timeout-minutes`